Anushka24s/Anushka24s/README.md

 - 👋 Hi, I’m @Anushka24s
 - 👀 I’m interested in power and development
-- 🌱 I’m currently learning WEB-D
+- 🌱 I’m currently learning Flutter
 - 💞️ I’m looking to collaborate on open-source projects
 - 📫 How to reach me (email-23bee006@smvdu.ac.in)
 - 😄 Pronouns: she/her